uobdv/Design-Verification/index.md

 > jaspergold &
 ```

 In both cases the tools should come up with GUI interfaces.
-If this works for you, then you are ready to start the exercises and, where applicable your coursework.
+If this works for you, then you are ready to start the exercises and, where applicable, your coursework.

-The instructions on [how to use X2GO for remote access](/X2GO_Download_Page.pdf) will be made available here shortly.
+You can also download this worksheet on [how to use X2GO for remote access](/X2GO_Download_Page.pdf).

 ## Exercises